arthur91f/exeiac/code_convention.md

 ### Naming convention

 We try to work only with brick_path.
-We display brick_name for prettiness.
+We display brick_name for prettinessi.
+To avoid confusing: brick_path are always absolute and directory doesn't finsh with /
 - function get_BLA_brick: return a brick_path
 - function show_BLA_brick: return a brick_name